Beryl-Jingxin/PyExoCross/docs/source/partitionfunc.rst

    CrossSections                           0

+   # Cores and chunks #
+   NCPU                                    32
+   ChunkSize                               1000000

    # Calculate partition, specific heats or cooling functions #
    Ntemp                                   1                         # The number of temperature steps Tmax                                    5000                      # Maximal temperature in K